-If you think your baby's movements have slowed down or stopped, contact your midwife or maternity unit immediately (it is staffed 24 hrs, 7 days a week).
+If you think your baby's movements have slowed down or stopped, speak to your midwife or maternity unit immediately (midwives are available 24 hours a day 7 days a week).
+There is always a midwife available, even at night.